sophiefau/CatFlix-client/README.md

 ## About The Project

-This project is a small movie web application showcasing movies that feature cats.
-It provides users with access to information about different movies and the featured cats.
-Users can sign up, log in, update their personal information, and create a list of their favorite movies.
+Welcome to CatFlix, the ultimate app showcasing a delightful collection of movies featuring our feline friends!
+Discover, rate, and share your favorite cat movies, and immerse yourself in a world of cuteness and adventure.

 ## Getting Started
 To run or deploy the application locally or on a server, install the following dependencies:

 1. Node.js - Download and install from [nodejs.org](nodejs.org).
 2. Project Dependencies - Run `npm install` in the project directory to install all required packages.

 ## Features